 What is immigration eMedical?by Dr.Wojtek Ciszak

 eMedical is the government-operated online system, designed for submitting medical reports of immigration examinations, lab reports and X-rays.
 This electronic system of processing immigration medicals was first introduced by the Australian government for their own immigration program.
 Since the Canadian immigration system is very similar to the Australian, Canada joined eMedical in 2013 and now both are operated cooperatively from a server located in Australia.
-New Zealand also joined in 2014.
+New Zealand and the United States also joined later.
 The medical branches of the respective governments access the data and make their determinations on that basis.

 The advantage of the eMedical system is improvement in efficiency and speed of processing by the immigration medical branch.
 In the years past it was not uncommon for paper reports and files to be lost, causing delays and making it necessary for applicants to undergo the medical examination over again.
 Reports can no longer be lost in the new system.

-At this time, all Panel Physicians in Canada are equipped to perform examinations under the eMedical system.
-This includes all the physicians listed on the CIC Panel Physician page, on the Australian DHA Panel Physician page. and on the N. Z. Panel physicians page.
+All Panel Physicians in Canada are equipped to perform examinations under the eMedical system.
+This includes all the physicians listed on the IRCC Panel Physicians, on the Australian Panel Physicians and on the New Zealand Panel Physicians pages, from which applicants are free to choose.
+The US does not publish their complete list but directs applicants to a particular Panel Physician.

 Applicants often ask if they can receive a copy of their eMedical report.
 We can create pdf file containing a summary of the data submitted to immigration.
 Please bear in mind that, if there were any abnormal findings, the Panel Physician would advise you of them either at the time of the examination or soon after the results of the X-ray and lab tests have been received.
 Nothing is reported to immigration while withholding it from you.

 It may be of value to you to request a copy of your X-ray report and the CD of the X-ray image directly from the Radiology Clinic, even if it was normal, since it can later be used by your doctor as a baseline for comparison.

 Find out about immigration examinations in our office